 Moving Violations vs. Non-Moving Violations

 A moving violation occurs whenever a traffic law is violated by a vehicle in motion.
-Some examples of moving violations are speeding, running a stop sign or red light, and drunk driving.
+Some examples of moving violations are speeding, running a stop sign or red light, and driving under the influence of drugs or alcohol.
 A non-moving violation, by contrast, is usually related to parking or faulty equipment.
-Examples include parking in front of a fire hydrant, parking in a no-parking zone, parking in front of an expired meter, and excessive muffler noise.
+Examples include parking in front of a fire hydrant, parking too close to the curb, parking in a no-parking zone, parking in front of an expired meter, and excessive muffler noise.

 Processing Traffic Tickets

-Many jurisdictions provide for administrative processing of most traffic tickets as minor offenses or "infractions", thereby removing them from criminal court altogether.
+Many jurisdictions provide for administrative processing of most traffic tickets as minor offenses or "infractions," thereby removing them from criminal court altogether.
 In those cases, an offender is not subject to incarceration or large fines and is not entitled to a lawyer or a jury trial.
-(Note: The fine for speeding tickets can be quite large, as some states impose a fine based on the rate at which the offender was exceeding the speed limit.)
-Even though most traffic tickets are handled in an expeditious manner in the court system, a "conviction" for a traffic infraction can have a negative effect on a person's driving privileges and insurance rates.
+Even though most traffic tickets are handled in an expeditious manner in the court system, a "conviction" for a traffic infraction can have a negative effect on a person's driving privileges, and insurance rates.

-Certain traffic violations are considered more serious than infractions, and can rise to the level of a misdemeanor crime (or felony), especially if the offense involves injury to a person or destruction of property (such as leaving the scene of an accident).
-People accused of these more-serious traffic violations are entitled to all constitutional protections provided to criminal defendants, including the right to a court-appointed attorney and a jury trial.
+Certain traffic violations are considered more serious than infractions and can rise to the level of a misdemeanor crime (or felony), especially if the offense involves injury to a person or destruction of property (such as a DUI or leaving the scene of an accident).
+People accused of these more serious traffic violations are entitled to all constitutional protections provided to criminal defendants, including the right to a court-appointed attorney and a jury trial.

 Traffic Tickets: Get Help Now

 Even good, safety-focused drivers can be charged with a traffic violation.
-If you have been charged with breaking a traffic law and would like to learn more about your rights to "fight" the ticket, the best place to start is to speak with an experienced Traffic Ticket Attorney in your area.
-A Traffic Ticket Attorney will evaluate all aspects of your case and explain all options available to you -- including the administrative procedure and driving record penalties you can expect -- and will work with you to ensure the best possible outcome for your case.
+If you have been charged with breaking a traffic law and would like to learn more about your rights to "fight" the ticket, the best place to start is to speak with an experienced traffic ticket attorney in your area.